Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 }
 ```

 Using the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), we send a request to `jsonplaceholder` and once it has been completely processed, we stop the loading and set the user's data.
-Try the application now to see the result. `useEffect` is another hook that will trigger the function we give as the first argument depending on its second argument.
+Try the application now to see the result. `useEffect` is another **hook** that will trigger the function we give as the first argument depending on its second argument.
 Every time the component function is executed, React will look in the array we provided as the second parameter to see if anything in there changed.
 For example, if we ever changed the userId, the `useEffect` function would execute again, fetching the new user.
 This is very useful in this case as we only want to fetch the user data at the start of the application and store it in state.
+The fetch API uses promise based callback, which are behind the `.then` calls we use.
+If you are not familliar with promises, you can read more about them [here](https://web.dev/promises/).

 ### Showing posts
-Let's now create content for the user to view when they'll have logged-in the application.
+Let's now create content for the user to view when once they have logged-in the application.
 Create a new file inside the `src` folder called `home.jsx` and create a skeleton component called `Home`.

 ```jsx
 // src/home.jsx